MicrosoftDocs/win32/desktop-src/Stg/names-in-istorage.md

 ---
 title: Names in IStorage
-description: A property set is identified with a format identifier (FMTID) in the IPropertySetStorage interface. ms.assetid: '5f8eba37-c589-413e-9971-7ecb01dc6734'
+description: A property set is identified with a format identifier (FMTID) in the IPropertySetStorage interface. ms.assetid: 5f8eba37-c589-413e-9971-7ecb01dc6734 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Names in IStorage

-A property set is identified with a format identifier (FMTID) in the [**IPropertySetStorage**](ipropertysetstorage.md) interface.
-In the [**IStorage**](istorage.md) interface, a property set is named with a null-terminated Unicode string with a maximum length of 32 characters.
+A property set is identified with a format identifier (FMTID) in the [**IPropertySetStorage**](/windows/win32/Propidl/nn-propidl-ipropertysetstorage?branch=master) interface.
+In the [**IStorage**](/windows/win32/Objidl/nn-objidl-istorage?branch=master) interface, a property set is named with a null-terminated Unicode string with a maximum length of 32 characters.
 To enable interoperability, a mapping between an FMTID and a corresponding null-terminated Unicode string must be established.

 ## Converting a property set from a FMTID to a string name